 Eggs can be cooked in many different ways, and everybody has got a favourite.
 Personally, I like my eggs scrambled, although fried eggs are very nice as well.
 And boiled ones.
 Thinking about it, I quite like poached eggs too.
 It’s difficult to choose a favourite, isn’t it?

-I’ve never been that keen on scotch eggs (or the people that eat them), but they seem to be quite popular.
+I’ve never been that keen on scotch eggs, but they seem to be quite popular.
 The largest scotch egg in the world was built in London in 2011 – an ostrich egg surrounded by 6kg of sausage meat.
 Depending on your point of view, this is either a delicious achievement or a terrible waste of food.

 Another type of cooked egg that I’m not sure about is a balut.
 This is a duck egg that’s boiled and eaten straight from the shell; which sounds fine, other than that the egg has been fertilised and allowed to partially develop.
 Balut is a popular street food in the Philippines and is also widely available in Vietnam, where they prefer the duck embryo to have “matured” for 19-21 days before they chew it up.
 I know it’s important not to be too judgemental here, and to try to comment sensitively on cultures and traditions that I don’t fully understand, but in this case I think it’s fair to say “Eurgh…yucky.”